Azure/azure-cli/doc/scenario_base_tests.md

 based on the sequence of the name request.
 The order won't change once the test is written.
 Peek into the recording file, and you will find no random name.
-For example, note names like 'clitest.rg000001' in the below example: they aren't the names of the resources which are actually created in Azure.
+For example, note names like 'clitest.rg000001' in the sample recording below: they aren't the names of the resources which are actually created in Azure.
 They're replaced before the requests are recorded.